-Heating the soap cures it quickly, making it safe to use in only 3 days to a week.
+Heating the soap cures it quickly, making it safe to use in only 3 days to a week or two.
 Heating the soap will create harder, more long-lasting bars.

 Use your regular soap recipe and method to make the soap.
 Homemade soap cannot be a slap-dash creation.
 The fat to lye proportions must be calculated according to a formula for optimum results.
-For a recipe, detailed instructions, and safety precautions see my hub on how to make soap at :
+For a recipe, detailed instructions, and safety precautions, see How to Make Soap at Home.

-- Cover and protect counter tops and self (apron, goggles or glasses, gloves)
+- Cover and protect countertops and self (with apron, goggles or glasses, gloves).

 - Measure and combine water and lye.
 Always pour the lye into the water and never the reverse which can cause a dangerous reaction.

 - Ventilate the area when you combine the water and lye as it creates dangerous fumes.